 Website due diligence is vital for anyone who wants to purchase a website and online business.
 There are similarities in all due diligence processes, but every type of business asks for a customized procedure.

-Before you start “investigating” the online business you want to purchase, make a checklist of what you want to look at and what questions you want to ask the seller and other people.
+Before you start “investigating” the online business you want to purchase, make a website due diligence checklist of what you want to look at and what questions you want to ask the seller and other people.
 The time spent on a good process can spare you a lot of trouble later.
+For some key ‘extra' due diligence things to consider, check out our article on Empire Flippers: Detailed Due Diligence Hacks You Need to be Doing.

-If there are aspects in your checklist you are not sure whether you would be able to retrieve and analyze yourself, get an expert to help you.
-The money spent will be worthwhile.
+If there are aspects in your checklist you are not sure whether you would be able to retrieve and analyze yourself, get an expert to help you and be sure to check out our pre-done due diligence checklist right here for you to use.

 And always remember you can at any time during the process decide that you are not interested anymore.